Is gated content still up-to-date?

 Who offers dynamic countdown clocks for email marketing and how do the providers differ?

-There are now many providers on the market that have dynamic countdown timers in their portfolio, such as niftyimages, countingdownto, mailtimers, motionmailapp, countdownmail, promofeatures, litmus personalize und movableink.
+There are now many providers on the market that have dynamic countdown timers in their portfolio, such as niftyimages, countingdownto, mailtimers, motionmailapp, countdownmail, promofeatures, sendtric, litmus personalize und movableink.
 Some email service providers and newsletter builders have also integrated the functionality directly into their email editors, such as JUNE, Stripo, Active Campaign, MailerLite, Campaign Monitor, Optimizely, and others.

 The basic functionality is the same for all tools – but there are big differences in design and usability.
 Depending on the package booked, the countdown display (colours, spacing, font, background image, label texts) can be configured more or less flexibly.
 It is definitely worth comparing offers carefully, or seeking advice on which service best suits your own design requirements and target audience size or mailing frequency.
 But while design aspects are important for a successful countdown email, there is one consideration that is far more important: